ericrovtar/Vue.js-CRUD-Example/README.md

 a lot about, so I wanted to see it in action.
 Being familiar with Angular and React, I figured a lot would translate over.

-## Not Using State Management
-Like React and other similar frameworks, Vue has a state management extension, Vuex.
-While I am passing a fair bit of data between components, one might argue that using Vuex is appropriate in this scenario;
-however, because I wanted to keep this as simple as possible and since it is a single page application, I couldn't justify the need for true state management.

-Would I expand on this application and reach scenarios where I have components interacting across other components (ex: ModalDialog & Confirmation).

 ## Mobile First
 I adhere strongly to a mobile-first mentality.
 In this application, that is difficult as we're dealing with a table of data.
 Tables do not lend themselves well to mobile interfaces.